vgtony/megaventory-ul/README.md

         const popup = window.open('', 'Purchase Order Details', windowFeatures);
         popup.document.body.innerHTML = '';
  ```
-After the list is created, the links will display in a new window additional information for the Purchase Orders.
+After the list is created, the links will display in a new window some additional information for the Purchase Orders.
-With the above code when the 'a' element is clicked a popup window opens with the additional information.
+The above code shows that when the 'a' element is clicked a popup window opens with the additional information.
 The additional informations will be:
 - PurchaseOrderAddress
 - PurchaseOrderContactPerson